Mulheres de Areia: Plot

 Young Marcos Assunção goes to the fictional city of Pontal D' Areia to assist in the businesses of the Assunção family.
 The young man meets Ruth, daughter of a poor fisherman, and falls in love with her, but he ends up involved with Raquel, the twin sister of Ruth.
 The sisters are identical, but of opposite personalities.
 While Ruth truly loves the young man, Raquel desires his position and riches.
-She also has a lover, Wanderley, an outlaw.
+She also has a lover, Wanderley.

 Tonho da Lua, best friend of Ruth, is mentally disturbed and famous for creating sculptures of women with the sand of the beach.
 Raquel must also face Virgílio Assunção, Marcos's father, who doesn't accept her relationship with his son.
 Virgílo, an unscrupulous man, is the vice-mayor and owner of the biggest hotel in the city.
-His goal is to turn Pontal D' Areia into a tourist center, but he must deal with the mayor of the city, the Green politician Breno.
+His goal is to turn Pontal D' Areia into a tourist center, but he must deal with the mayor of the city, the politician Breno.
 The population of the city is divided.
 Breno has one ally, Tônia, a local trader.
-To demoralize Breno, Virgílio puts scarecrows in the beaches, symbolizing the mayor who scares the tourists.
+To demoralize Breno, Virgílio puts scarecrows in the beaches, symbolizing the mayor.

-Meanwhile, Ruth suffers in silence over the marriage of Raquel, knowing that Marcos is only interested in Raquel.
-The plot has a twist when Raquel is believed dead and Ruth assumes her personality to be with the man she loves.
-But Raquel did not die and she returns to claim her own life.
+Meanwhile, Ruth suffers in silence with the wedding of Marcos and Raquel.
+The plot has a twist when Raquel is believed dead in an accident at sea and Ruth assumes her identity to be with the man she loves.
+But Raquel did not die and she returns to claim her life.